 Budget ground beef recipes give you all of the meaty flavors without the cost.
 It’s a double win in my book so I’m always on the look out for cheap ground beef AND great recipes.

-These 15 recipes will satisfy your taste buds and your time constraints with quick meals you can make in less than 30 minutes as well as one pot dishes.
+These 15 cheap beef meals will satisfy your taste buds and your time constraints with quick recipes you can make in less than 30 minutes as well as one pot dishes.

 One pot recipes are perfect for busy folk as they are invariably quick to cook and super quick to tidy up afterwards – only one pot!